furacca/brivez/README_checklist.md

 5) Check that for every sequence's list you have just one folder
 6) Check that the sequence's list is in .fasta format
 7) Check to have the right environment activated (`conda activate therightenvironment`)
-8) If all is useless, report it on the github section
+8) If all is useless, report it on the GitHub section
 9) Delete the folder (`rm -r ./bravez/*` if you are brave enough)
-10) Redownlaod the project (for exemple with `git clone https://github.com/furacca/bravez`)
+10) Download again the project (for example with `git clone https://github.com/furacca/bravez`)
 11) Follow the "BEFORE running Brivez" checklist